 What does ECI mean?

 ECI means Estimated Chargeable Income.
 It is an estimate of a company’s chargeable income for a Year of Assessment (YA).
-Part of annual corporate compliance requirements in Singapore is the filing of Estimated Chargeable Income [ECI] with IRAS, the taxing authorities of Singapore, requires every company to submit an ECI for the Year of Assessment within three months after the financial year ends.
+Part of annual corporate compliance requirements in Singapore is the filing of Estimated Chargeable Income [ECI] with the Inland Revenue Authority of Singapore (IRAS), the taxing authorities of Singapore.
+IRAS requires every company to submit an ECI for the Year of Assessment within three months after the financial year ends.
 A company with a zero income will file a ‘NIL’ ECI.

 Understanding the Estimated Chargeable Income (ECI)